What We Offer

 Apply and develop your management knowledge

 The Telfer Master of Science in Management attracts a broad range of talented, ambitious candidates.
-Our tremendous appeal is the direct result of four main program features:
+Our tremendous appeal is the direct result of five main program features:

 - We emphasize innovation management, entrepreneurship and finance—three key areas of study that can be examined from a wide variety of management perspectives.